-In the United States, the number of gonorrhea cases reported each year has decreased by 75% since it peaked at nearly 900,000 in 1985.
-However, the number appears to have leveled off for about the last 10 years, with about 360,000 cases reported in 2006.
+In the United States, the number of gonorrhea cases reported each year has decreased since it peaked at nearly 900,000 in 1985.
+However, the number appears to have leveled off for about the last 10 years, with about 334,000 cases reported in 2012.

 Many people with gonorrhea have other sexually transmitted diseases (STDs), such as chlamydial infection, syphilis, or human immunodeficiency virus (HIV) infection.

-About 10 to 20% of infected women have minimal or no symptoms.
+Some women (about 10 to 20%) have minimal or no symptoms.
 Thus, the infection may be detected only during routine screening or after diagnosis of the infection in their male partner.
 Symptoms typically do not begin until at least 10 days after infection.
 Some women feel only mild discomfort in the genital area and have a puslike discharge from the vagina.
-However, other women have more severe symptoms, such as a frequent urge to urinate, pain during urination, and fever because the urethra may also be infected.
+However, other women have more severe symptoms, such as a frequent urge to urinate and pain during urination.
+These symptoms develop when the urethra is also infected.

 Anal sex with an infected partner may result in gonorrhea of the rectum, which makes bowel movements painful.
 Other symptoms include constipation, itching, bleeding, and a discharge from the rectum.
 The area around the anus may become red and raw, and stool may be coated with mucus and pus.
 When a doctor examines the rectum with a viewing tube (anoscope), mucus and pus may be visible on the wall of the rectum.

 Oral sex with an infected partner may result in gonorrhea of the throat (gonococcal pharyngitis).
-Usually, the infection causes no symptoms, except uncommonly a sore throat.
+Usually, these infections cause no symptoms.

 If infected fluids come into contact with the eyes, gonococcal conjunctivitis may develop, causing swelling of the eyelids and a discharge of pus from the eyes.
 In adults, often only one eye is infected.
 Newborns usually have infection in both eyes.
 Blindness may result if the infection is not treated early.